Pre-Exposure Prophylaxis (PrEP)

 Pre-Exposure Prophylaxis (PrEP) is offered when a person is at very high risk of acquiring HIV infection.
 PrEP is advised to be taken daily to lower a person’s risk of getting HIV infection.
 When PrEP is taken daily, studies have shown it has effectively reduced the risk of getting HIV about 99% from sex and at least 74% from injection drug usage.

 If taken daily, PrEP is very effective in preventing an HIV-negative person from getting HIV from sex or injection drug user partners who are HIV-positive.
 PrEP is less effective when the medication is not taken compliantly.

-Currently, the only FDA approved PrEP is a combination of two HIV medication (tenofovir and emtricitabine).
+Currently, the only FDA approved PrEP is a combination of two HIV medication.

 How does PrEP work?
 Does it work the same way as vaccine?

 PrEP works differently from vaccine.
 Vaccine helps your body fights off infection by building antibodies.
 PrEP are made up of pills that are taken daily by mouth.
-The medication is known as Truvada, which is a combination of two drugs (tenofovir and emtricitabine).
 The presence of the medicine in your body can help stop HIV from occurring and spreading in your body.
 However, if you do not take PrEP every day, there may be insufficient medicine to block off the virus.

 Should I consider taking PrEP?

 PrEP may be useful for you if you are HIV-negative and the following applies to you: